rikamou/goqueue/README.md

 Notes:
 - `LeaseTTL`, `WithDelay`, backoff, and `ExtendLease` are implemented in MySQL using `...
 INTERVAL ?
 SECOND`, so they have 1-second resolution.
 Sub-second values are rounded up to the next second.
 - `BackoffJitter` is opt-in: `0` disables jitter.
 When enabled, jitter is sampled uniformly from `[0, BackoffJitter]` and then clamped by `BackoffMax`. `BackoffJitter` must be `<= BackoffMax`.
+- `StartReaper` runs one pass immediately on startup, then repeats every `ReaperInterval`. `RunWorker` starts it automatically.

 ## Backoff formula